FreshPopcorn42/JustSomeScripts/README.md

 Installs Flatpak, updates packages.

 ### InstallSetup
 Installs all the basic software I use for working on my computer and updates packages.
+Credits to andres-erbsen for the browser-extension part: https://gist.github.com/andres-erbsen/1307745

 ### ProtocolZeroControl
 Lets you set security questions for "sudo rm -rf /" - as many as you want.